In the immediate aftermath of World War II, tensions were high domestically over who might be the next great threat to our way of life.

 In conclusion, Frank sings “The House I Live In,” which asks the poignant question, “What is America to me?”

 The House I Live In won a Golden Globe in 1946, as well as an honorary Academy Award.
-CLICK HERE for a link to the film in its entirety.
+CLICK HERE for a link to the film in its entirety, or enjoy the song below.

 We’ve come a long way in our history, and we still have a ways to go.
 But despite our own personality flaws as a nation, every now and then we manage to do the right thing…